Kenzo Suzuki: World Wrestling Entertainment (2004–2005)

 On the September 9 episode of SmackDown!, Suzuki and Duprée defeated Paul London and Billy Kidman to win the WWE Tag Team Championship.
 During the title reign, Suzuki adopted a comedic pro-American gimmick that saw him poorly sing popular songs.
 At No Mercy, Suzuki and Duprée successfully defended their titles against Rob Van Dam and Rey Mysterio.
 After continued weeks of feuding, Suzuki and Duprée lost the titles to Van Dam and Mysterio on the December 9 episode of SmackDown!.
 They failed to regain the titles in a rematch at Armageddon.

 Suzuki entered a feud with John Cena over the United States Championship.
-On the January 6, 2005 episode of SmackDown!, Suzuki challenged United States Champion John Cena to a battle rap.
+On the January 6, 2005, episode of SmackDown!, Suzuki challenged United States Champion John Cena to a battle rap.
 He then challenged Cena for the championship on the January 13 and January 27 episodes of SmackDown!, but was unsuccessful in both attempts.

-Suzuki entered the Royal Rumble match at Royal Rumble as the sixth entrant, but was eliminated by Rey Mysterio.
+Suzuki entered the Royal Rumble match as the sixth entrant, but was eliminated by Rey Mysterio.
 His final WWE match came on the February 26 episode of Velocity where he lost to Booker T. In the following months, Suzuki suffered a collapsed lung.
 He returned to Ohio Valley Wrestling to continue his recovery.
 Suzuki and Hiroko were traded to Raw during the 2005 Draft Lottery.
-However, the pair were released from their contracts on July 6, 2005 before ever making an appearance on the brand.
+However, the pair were released from their contracts on July 6, 2005, before ever making an appearance on the brand.